 The Taylor Center also offers “Taylor Your Life“, a one-credit, career development lab.

-This career development lab applies methods and mindsets of design thinking to career development for undergraduate and graduate students.
-Students will learn how to ideate multiple life paths, clarify their interests, focus and target their search, prototype and test elements of careers that interest them, learn how to market and brand themselves to stand out from the crowd, and map their community to effectively network with other changemakers around the world.
+TAYLOR Your Life is an innovative career development lab that teaches students how to approach their future with the mindset and toolkit of a designer.
 By invoking curiosity, ideating multiple possibilities, prototyping and testing different pathways, and remaining centered on human relationships and communities, students will engage in a series of interactive, dynamic activities and learn how to design a life that makes a positive difference in the world and is “TAYLORed” to their unique life and personality.
-This course runs for eight weeks from 1/18 to 3/15.

 Note: This course does not fulfill any SISE Minor requirements.
 For more information on the course, visit the Career Development page.